txjmp/decimal4/API.md

 Round0(), Round1(), Round2(), Round3()
 * no parameters
-* each rounds value of this to specified decimal places and returns Decimal4
+* each rounds value of *this* to specified decimal places and returns Decimal4

-Format(places int) string
+Truncate0(), Truncate1(), Truncate2(), Truncate3()
+* no parameters
+* each truncates value of *this* to specified decimal places and returns Decimal4

+Fmt(widthPrecision float64, currency ...string) string
-* returns this formatted with specified decimal places and comma thousands separators
+* returns *this* formatted with width.precision and comma thousands separators
+* if optional currency is specified, output will have symbol prefixed to value
+* see included currency examples (Dollar, Euro, Yen, ...) at top of decimal4.go
+* example: d4Val.Fmt(12.2, Dollar) -> "   $1,234.56"

 String() string
-* converts this to float64
+* converts *this* to float64
 * returns output of fmt.Sprintf using Decimal4StringPlaces to set decimal places shown